-The tariffs applicable to the services provided by the issuing body ("EEGO") (currently, the transmission system operator) were approved by Ministerial Order no. 53/2020, of 28 February.
-According to Decree-Law no. 15/2022, of 14 January, the transmission system operator shall continue to act as EEGO until the attribution of the relevant EEGO licence by a competitive procedure.
+The tariffs applicable to the services provided by the issuing body ("EEGO") (currently, the TSO) were approved by Ministerial Order no. 53/2020, of 28 February.
+According to Decree-Law no. 15/2022, of 14 January, the TSO shall continue to act as EEGO until the attribution of the relevant EEGO licence by a competitive procedure.
+Further provisions on the guarantees of origin ("GO") conditions and regulations may be found in Decree-Law no. 84/2022, of 9 December.